GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 2. If your company is not blessed with a Strategy Group, then who decides what markets to penetrate?
 Is it Sales?
 (It often is.)
 Some Localization departments report into what is euphemistically termed “Revenue,” which may provide an opportunity to contribute directly to the formulation of a global market strategy if one does not exist.

     In the absence of any localization, you can initiate the process for Return on Investment (ROI) development of potential markets by working actively with regional Sales executives on forecasts and projections in the countries where the company is actively selling.
 How much better would the results be if the product were localized?
 Are there competing products that have been developed in the native language?
 Do other competitors localize into the relevant languages?
-See the chapter “Language Strategy” for more details to supplement these examples.
+See the chapter [“Language Strategy”](#chapter-4-language-strategy) for more details to supplement these examples.

 3. It is often Product Management (sometimes considered Product Marketing) that initiates a foray into one or more international markets, based on their own analysis of the competitive landscape.
-In this case, you would work with the relevant stakeholders to establish a process as outlined in the Language Strategy chapter.
+In this case, you would work with the relevant stakeholders to establish a process as outlined in the [“Language Strategy”](#chapter-4-language-strategy) chapter.

     The important point is to determine how your company’s decisions for language support are made and figure out how to best support that process, or optimize it.
-You will likely need to invoke your influencing and stakeholder management skills in order to be effective.
-See also the chapter “Stakeholders—Strategic Engagement and Communication.”
-[Stakeholders—Strategic Engagement and Communication](#chapter-3:-stakeholders-strategic-engagement-and-communication)
+You will likely need to invoke your influencing and stakeholder management skills to be effective.
+See also the chapter “Stakeholders—Strategic Engagement and Communication.” ["Stakeholders—Strategic Engagement and Communication"](#chapter-3:-stakeholders-strategic-engagement-and-communication)

 #### Internationalization

-No matter what kind of company you work in, in order to enter international markets the products need to be “world ready,” meaning that they function properly in any of the company’s target markets and can be productively localized.
+No matter what kind of company you work in, to enter international markets the products need to be “world ready,” meaning that they function properly in any of the company’s target markets and can be productively localized.

 Internationalization applies not only to software and hardware, but also to other content including technical documentation, marketing material, website, tech support articles, and any other customer-facing documents such as sales presentations.
 Your products may be consumed in the source language (usually English) by non-native speakers of the language where localized artifacts are not available.